khanhhhh/async.js/README.md

 - `safe-eval.js`: converts a string into a pure function

 - `async.js`: runs a pure function in a different thread, returns a Promise

-- `map.js`: maps with fixed number of threads (assume mapping is very expensive compared to thread spawning cost)